This page is designed to answer the following questions:

 It is important that you are able to involve stakeholders in the decision-making process so that they can put forward their ideas and views about service delivery.
 It is also important to explain why decisions have been and how they will affect them as well as give them the opportunity to ask questions to clarify their understanding.

-Communication strategies can include meetings (see below), newspaper advertisements, mail and email and information on the organisation’s websites.
+Communication strategies can include meetings (see below), newspaper advertisements, post, email and notices on the organisation’s websites.

 Community meetings – internal/external